eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

-# IFS data from IFS-AMIP simulations done at ECMWF
+# IFS data from IFS-AMIP simulations done at ECMWF for the EERIE project

 Contact: Matthias Aengenheyster @mattphysics, matthias.aengenheyster@ecmwf.int